StadGent/fractal_styleguide_gent-base/components/21-atoms/image/README.md

 For images, the following requirements should be followed:

 * An alt attribute is required.
-A short text alternative should be specifid using the alt attribute.
+A short text alternative should be specified using the alt attribute.
 [See WCAG Technique page](https://www.w3.org/TR/WCAG20-TECHS/H37.html)
 * For images that are purely decorative images, the alt attributes must be empty.
 * An aspect ratio should always be provided.
 The default aspect ratio is 8:5.
-* When the image is loading or is not found, a placeholder image is used.
+* When the image cannot be loaded or is not found, a placeholder is used.
+See the "broken image placeholder" example.
+* When there is no image to show, a placeholder is used.
+See the "no image placeholder" example.

+The image components also adds the benefit of providing an optional caption tag.

 ## Usage within the style guide

 The image component is used in the:

 * <a href="{{path './teaser.html'}}">Teaser component</a>
-* <a href="{{path './teaser.html'}}">Teaser component</a>
+* <a href="{{path './header.html'}}">Header component</a>
 * <a href="{{path './image-gallery.html'}}">Image gallery component</a>
 * <a href="{{path './image-wall.html'}}">Image wall component</a>